Capacities logoCapacities

 Is Capacities better than Obsidian?

 It depends on your needs.
-Capacities offers 8 key features including Typed object system (Books, People, Topics, Projects, custom types) and Daily notes with automatic date linking, while Obsidian provides 8 features including Local-first markdown notes (you own your data) and Bidirectional note linking.
+Capacities offers 7 key features including Object-based organization (define your own entity types) and Networked backlinks and automatic connections, while Obsidian provides 8 features including Local-first markdown notes (you own your data) and Bidirectional note linking.
 Capacities uses a freemium model with a free tier, while Obsidian is freemium with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Capacities cheaper than Obsidian?

-Capacities is cheaper, starting at $10/month compared to Obsidian's $25/month.
+Capacities doesn't have standard paid plans, while Obsidian starts at $25/month.
 Both tools offer free tiers, so you can try each before committing.
 Always check the official websites for the most current pricing.

 Can I use Capacities and Obsidian together?

 Yes, many users combine Capacities and Obsidian in their workflow.
-Capacities excels at typed object system (books, people, topics, projects, custom types), while Obsidian shines with local-first markdown notes (you own your data).
+Capacities excels at object-based organization (define your own entity types), while Obsidian shines with local-first markdown notes (you own your data).
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Capacities and Obsidian?

-While both are productivity tools, Capacities emphasizes typed object system (books, people, topics, projects, custom types), whereas Obsidian is known for local-first markdown notes (you own your data).
+While both are productivity tools, Capacities emphasizes object-based organization (define your own entity types), whereas Obsidian is known for local-first markdown notes (you own your data).
 The best choice depends on your specific workflow and feature priorities.

 Learn More